Types of fiber optic sensors | Fiber Optic Sensor working principle

-This article covers Fiber Optic Sensor basics and Fiber Optic Sensor types including its applications and working operation.
-It describes different types of Fiber Optic Sensor viz.
+This article describes types of Fiber Optic Sensors including their working principle and applications.
+It describes working operation of different types of Fiber Optic Sensors viz.
 Intrinsic, Extrinsic and Hybrid.

 Introduction: The sensor is a device which measures physical quantity and converts it into signal which can be measured by instrument or read by the user or observer.
 In other words, the device which senses or reacts to any physical, chemical or biological condition is known as sensor.
 For example, thermocouple is a sensor which detects the temperature and converts it into current or voltage.
 It displays the information in analog or digital form.